Linking Investor Engagement with Financial Value

 Further, what started out as an adversarial dialogue with Nestle Waters developed a couple of years later into a joint effort by As You Sow and Nestle Waters to convince other large brands to take financial responsibility for the collection and recycling of post-consumer bottles.
 This led to the development of a $100 million Closed Loop Fund by Walmart, along with Coke, Pepsi, Procter & Gamble and several other brands, to help fund improvements to U.S. recycling infrastructure, which will increase materials recycled.

-Linking Executive Compensation to Diversity and Inclusion
+Linking Executive Compensation to Sustainability Metrics

 Pat Miguel Tomaino, Director of Socially Responsible Investing, Zevin Asset Management